 - Teeth are loose or mobile

-Perio Protect® has been a leader in minimally invasive dentistry, as a periodontal (gum) disease treatment, for over ten years with a method that offers patients a gentle, yet effective way to fight the bacteria that cause gum disease.
-Tens of thousands of dental professionals have attended Perio Protect dental training seminars to learn this approach and the end result is. . . patients win.
+Perio Protect® has been a leader in minimally invasive dentistry, as a periodontal (gum) disease treatment, for more than ten years with a method that offers patients a gentle, yet effective way to fight the bacteria that cause gum disease.
+Tens of thousands of dental professionals have attended Perio Protect dental trainings to learn this approach and the end result is. . . patients win.

 What is Perio Protect?

-Developing the most non-invasive approach to periodontal (gum) disease is a very personal passion.
+Meet the doctor who created the Perio Tray® and find out why this non-invasive approach to periodontal (gum) disease is a very personal passion.